-Free COVID-19 at-home test kits are currently out of stock at the Cuyahoga Falls Library.
+Free COVID-19 at-home test kits are in stock at the Cuyahoga Falls Library.
 Visit the drive-thru to pick up kits.
 Limit 4 tests per household.

 - Individuals who test positive will have the option to be immediately connected to a clinician who can provide a medical evaluation and prescribe treatment if they qualify.

 - Prescriptions provided can be filled at a pharmacy of their choice for pick up or delivery nationwide, depending on their location and the availability of the treatment.

 - The state-provided eMed rapid antigen test covers the cost of the verified lab report, clinical evaluation, prescription and treatment.

 The Ohio Department of Health provides a dashboard listing type of COVID testing, location, and contact information that is available by county or postal/zip code, here.

 Basic COVID-19 Test & Vaccination FAQs